 - Use public key pinning to provide assurance that the server certificate is valid, trusted, and matches the certificate expected for the server

-How to enable TLS encryption
+Enable TLS encryption

 To provide a secure way for your users to communicate with your web application, you must enable TLS encryption.
-You can enable TLS encryption by Configuring Trusted Certificates.
+You can enable TLS encryption by configuring trusted certificates.